The following evaluation modes are available:

 - Expression Mode for evaluating single-line expressions.

-Supported constructs are declarations, assignments, loops and
+assignments, loops and

 Besides that, IntelliJ IDEA provides a way to quickly evaluate an expression in the editor at caret or a selection.